marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/automl/automl.md

   ![Lab 6 Task 2 screen](images/lab6-task2.png "Lab 6 Task 2 screen")

-> **Note:** Due to the nature of Automated Machine Learning, it is expected that some of the paragraphs will take several minutes to complete.

 ## Task 3: Automated Feature Selection
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.